Some say fruit is “nature’s candy.” It’s sweet but actually carries with it a nutritional value, unlike candy.

 The Sugar Problem

-Just like regular fruit juice, 100% juice is no different – it’s loaded with sugar.
+Just like regular fruit juice, 100% juice shares a similar problem – it’s loaded with sugar.
 It may be natural sugar found in the fruit, but it’s still a hefty amount of sugar.

-Take for instance a 4oz juice box, this can realistically contain 14 grams of sugar.
+A 4oz juice box, can realistically contain 14 grams of sugar.
 Though a can of soda is often 12oz, the amount of sugar found in a juice box is quite similar to what you would find in 4oz of soda.

 What about the Vitamins?

 Considering the health benefits that whole fruits have, such as vitamins and other nutrients, it’s fair to assume you would find these things in 100% fruit juice as well.
-If you read the nutrition facts for a given fruit juice you will see that they do have vitamins, often vitamin C in particular.
+If you read the nutrition facts for a given fruit juice you will see that they do contain helpful vitamins.

 However, fruit juice loses a key component of whole fruit – the skin and pulp.
 With these components removed from fruit juice, you are missing out on the fiber that would traditionally receive from the skin and pulp.